-Those steps help improve our circulation and promotes healthy blood flow from our heart to our limbs, brain and everywhere in between.
-This is why short walk breaks are stressed for those who sit for long periods of time (especially long car rides or plane rides), so that blood keeps circulating and blood clots do not form (some are more at risk for this than others).
-So get that blood moving!
+Those steps help improve our circulation and promotes healthy blood flow from our heart to our limbs, brain, and everywhere in between.
+This is why short walk breaks are stressed for those who sit for long periods of time (especially long car rides or plane rides), so that blood keeps circulating and blood clots do not form.
+Some people are more at risk for blood clots than others.

-When we think of losing weight, it is easy to think of super sweaty high intensity workouts.
+When we think of boosting metabolism and burning fat, it is easy to think of super sweaty high intensity workouts.
 But, that isn’t always the case.
 Walking regularly can actually help do the trick.

 “Walking helps to promote a healthy heart and circulation, and also increases our metabolism which will help to bring down weight,” shares Dr. Navarro.
 “Since it strengthens that second heart to promote healthy blood flow, when our circulation and metabolism are active, weight comes down.
 This healthy blood flow can also help to decrease aches and swelling in the legs.”